-Felicity has been a business manager for her family Physiotherapy practice for the last 16 years.
-Juggling that role part time whilst working for the Queensland Ambulance Service for 5 years 2005-2010 and full time since.
+Felicity has been a business manager for her family Physiotherapy practice for the last 18 years.
+Juggling that role part-time whilst working for the Queensland Ambulance Service for 5 years 2005-2010 and full time since.
 Felicity is heavily involved with rugby at all levels, a level 2 World Rugby qualified coach, manager Qld Super W Program, Qld Men’s 7’s program, and International Invitational set up Tribe 7’s.

 John is Managing Director of Morgans Financial Ltd, one of Australia’s leading Stockbroking firms.
-John has over 25 years experience in financial markets, and his roles have included research and company analysis, sales and account management at retail and wholesale levels, product development, and management.
+John has over 25 years’ experience in financial markets, and his roles have included research and company analysis, sales and account management at retail and wholesale levels, product development, and management.
 In his role as Managing Director, John oversees a team of 500 advisors in every state and territory of Australia.
-He also serves as Deputy Chairman of The Gregory Terrace Foundation.
+He also serves as Chairman of The Gregory Terrace Foundation.

 John’s involvement with Wests dates back to 2008 as a junior parent of 4 Bulldogs and has coached various junior teams over that period.
 More recently, John has served on the Junior Committee.

 Scott has worked in the Catholic Education sector since 2006 and is currently employed as Senior Manager Assurance with Brisbane Catholic Education (BCE).
 Scott leads the design and delivery of the assurance and internal auditing function within BCE.
 Scott was Principal of his own accounting and auditing practice from 1998 to 2005, and prior to this was an Associate of a mid-tier Chartered Accountancy firm.

 Scott has a Bachelor of Commerce (Acct), is a former registered company auditor, is a

 He was awarded an AM in the 2019 Australia Day Honours list.
 Tony is a Life Member of Wests having served as a coach, manager and committeeman of both the junior and senior clubs since 1992.